dosbor3/wk10_team-profile-builder/README.md

 #  Amazing Team Profile Builder

-A command-line application that takes in information about employees on a software engineering team, and generates an HTML webpage that displays summaries for each person.
+A command-line application that retrieves user input about employees on a software engineering team, and generates an HTML webpage that displays profiles for each person.

 ## User Story